-Benjamin Wilson is writing a dissertation on the history of U.S. nuclear arms control efforts from the 1950s through the 1980s.
-The dissertation examines the evolving relationships between nuclear experts, the state, and the wider nuclear disarmament movement during the late Cold War era in a variety of settings—from university-based research to defense consulting, Congressional advising, and within non-state arms control organizations.
-Benjamin´s previous work has focused on the history of science and Cold War defense, including the surprisingly tangled connections between ballistic missile defense and basic research in general relativity and solid-state physics.
-He holds master´s degrees in physics from Yale University and the University of Toronto, and a bachelor´s degree in engineering from the University of Saskatchewan.
+Benjamin's work has centered on the history of the modern physical sciences in the Cold War.
+Some of his recent writing has explored connections between ballistic missile defense and basic research in general relativity and solid-state physics.
+He holds master's degrees in physics from Yale University and the University of Toronto, and a bachelor's degree in engineering from the University of Saskatchewan.

 nuclear history; history of science; U.S. political history; Cold War history